owenxr/PickMeUp/README.md

 ### Editing app.py

 Pay attention to lines 17-33 of `app.py`.
-* If you will be using Sqlite3 with SQLAlchemy,
+* If you will be using Sqlite3 with SQLAlchemy, (Untested)
     * In the "src" directory, create a `vars.config` file structured below and replace key values
     * ```config
       [APIKEY]